-The purpose of the Master of Divinity (MDiv) program is to prepare present and future ministry leaders to effectively lead the church and other ministries.
-It is designed for those preparing for vocational ministry, including the pastorate, intercultural service, Christian education, pastoral counseling, chaplaincy, evangelism, music and worship ministries, and related areas of service.
+Our MDiv Program fully equips aspiring pastors and teachers for gospel-centered ministry in a post-Christian world.
+It is designed for those preparing for vocational ministry, including the pastorate, chaplaincy, and Christian education.
 Historically, the MDiv degree has been the recommended program for those preparing for ordination.
 It is also the foundational degree for the Doctor of Ministry program and other advanced degree programs oriented towards theological research and teaching.